ItJustWorksTM/smce-gd/README.md

 ![](project/media/images/SerialOutput.png)

-You get access to multiple sensors and other attachments through a simple gui interface, most sensors even display handy information such as what pins they are attached to, and what their actual measurement is:
+You get access to multiple sensors and other attachments through a simple graphical interface, most sensors even display handy information such as what pins they are attached to, and what their actual measurement is:

 <img src="project/media/images/sensors.png" alt="drawing" width="800"/>